Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 2. Run `npm run uninstall-windows-service` as administrator
 3. The service will be uninstalled silently

+# Contributing

+Please see [CONTRIBUTING.md](https://github.com/Somerset-SIDeR-Programme/ydh-sider-obfuscation-service/blob/master/CONTRIBUTING.md) for more details regarding contributing to this project.

 # License

 `ydh-sider-obfuscation-service` is licensed under the [MIT](https://github.com/Somerset-SIDeR-Programme/ydh-sider-obfuscation-service/blob/master/LICENSE) license.